 “Let go…and let God”,

 Have you gotten your copy of With All Due Respect yet?
 It’s parenting self-discovery training in book form.
-If you want someone to walk beside you in your parenting, we hope you’ll join us for the With All Due Respect e-Course.
-You’ll be encouraged in your parenting and have opportunity to ask questions.
-I’ll be joining you on the journey and can’t wait to meet you.
+If you want someone to walk beside you in your parenting and go through the book with you, for a limited time we are inviting moms to join our With All Due Respect eCourse for free.